CONSTITUTIONAL SHOWDOWN: TRUMP'S NATIONAL GUARD DEPLOYMENT LAWSUIT REVEALS PARTISAN DIVIDE IN JUDICIAL INTERPRETATION

 Las Vegas police have made a significant breakthrough in the 27-year-old cold case of the murder of rapper Tupac Shakur.
 Duane Keith Davis, also known as Keffe D, was arrested on Friday and charged with murder and the use of a deadly weapon.

-Davis has long been connected to the case, claiming in a 1998 interview and his 2019 memoir that he was in the f
+Davis has long been connected to the case, claiming in a 1998 interview and his 2019 memoir that he was in the front seat of the car from which the shots were fired that killed Shakur.
+He has alleged that his nephew, Orlando Anderson, was also present in the back seat of the vehicle.

 September 30, 2023 at 11:00 AM | Crime & Security